tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  - **Stalk Seer:**
 	 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,
 	 - Stalk fiber sits around the room in large piles being woven by acolytes,
-	 - stqalk seer sits on a mat nots in the stalk open and
+	 - stqalk seer sits on a mat nots in the stalk open and reveal eyes
+		 - it can telepathically communicate w/ u
+		 - what can iot see: can see through these stalk knotws
  - **Rotten Seer:**
  - **Carved Seer:**